jharwell/sierra/docs/src/getting_started.rst

    :ref:`ln-usage-cli`, and there are many useful options that SIERRA accepts, so skimming the CLI docs is **very** worthwhile.

    ..
-NOTE:: Generally speaking, do not try to run SIERRA with a debug build of
+IMPORTANT:: Generally speaking, do not try to run SIERRA with a debug
-             whatever project you are using (:xref:`FORDYCA`, :xref:`PRISM`, etc).
+                  build of whatever project you are using (:xref:`FORDYCA`, :xref:`PRISM`, etc).
 It will work but be obnoxiously/irritatingly slow.
-SIERRA is intended for `production` code (well, as close to production as research code gets) which is compiled with optimizations enabled.
+SIERRA is intended for
+                  `production` code (well, as close to production as research code gets) which is compiled with optimizations enabled.

 #.
 Setup the cmdline environment you are going to invoke SIERRA in.

-   - Set :envvar:`SIERRA_PROJECT_PATH` appropriately.
+   - Set :envvar:`SIERRA_PLUGIN_PATH` appropriately.

-   - Set :envvar:`ARGOS_PLUGIN_PATH` appropriately.
+   - Set :envvar:`ARGOS_PLUGIN_PATH` appropriately (for ARGoS projects).

 #.
 Learn SIERRA's runtime :ref:`ln-usage-runtime-exp-tree`.
 When running, SIERRA
    will create a (rather) large directory structure for you, so reading the docs